ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-map-functions.md

 **Parameters**

 Arguments are [tuples](../../sql-reference/data-types/tuple.md#tuplet1-t2) of two [arrays](../../sql-reference/data-types/array.md#data-type-array), where items in the first array represent keys, and the second array contains values for the each key.
 All key arrays should have same type, and all value arrays should contain items which are promote to the one type ([Int64](../../sql-reference/data-types/int-uint.md#int-ranges), [UInt64](../../sql-reference/data-types/int-uint.md#uint-ranges) or [Float64](../../sql-reference/data-types/float.md#float32-float64)).
-The common reduced  type is used as a type for the result array.
+The common promoted type is used as a type for the result array.

 **Returned value**